ZyadSamy96/Faces-and-Glasses-Detection/README.md

 # Steps of project

 ## Data Exploration
-- 1- Diplay some samples of the Data
+- 1- Display some samples of the Data
 - 2- Data Balance Check
-- 3- Split the data into trainning folder and validation folder
+- 3- Split the data into training folder and validation folder

 ## Building models